pingcap/docs/tidb-cloud/size-your-cluster.md

 ### TiKV node size

-The supported sizes include 4 vCPU (Beta), 8 vCPU, and 16 vCPU.
+The supported node sizes include the following:

+- 4 vCPU, 16 GiB (Beta)
+- 8 vCPU, 64 GiB
+- 16 vCPU, 64 GiB

 > **Note:**
 >
-> If the node size of TiKV is set as **4 vCPU (Beta)**, note the following restrictions:
+> If the node size of TiKV is set as **4 vCPU, 16 GiB (Beta)**, note the following restrictions:
 >
 > - The node quantity of TiDB can only be set to 1 or 2, and the node quantity of TiKV is fixed to 3.
-> - TiKV can only be used with TiDB with 4 vCPU.
+> - TiKV can only be used with 4 vCPU TiDB.
 > - TiFlash<sup>beta</sup> is unavailable.

 ### TiKV node quantity